Murders of Gary Matson and Winfield Mowder: Sentence

-In March 2003, Tyler Williams pleaded guilty to the murders of Matson and Mowder.
+On March 3, 2003, Tyler Williams pleaded guilty to two counts of first-degree murder.
+Facing a life in prison, Tyler apologized to the families and friends of the gay couple he had murdered, stating in court that "I have repented to the Lamb of God for attempting to take His place of leadership in dealing with the world's evils and in not patiently waiting for His timing."
 Under a plea agreement, Williams was sentenced to 29 years to life, to be served after a 21-year sentence in the synagogue and clinic arsons.
 If he had gone to trial, Williams could have received the death penalty.
-If Williams is ever granted parole, he would be at least in his mid-80's at the earliest legal point where it could happen.
+Williams will be at least in his mid-80s at the earliest legal point where he could be released on parole, which would be at some point in the year 2053.